Model for Murder

-Model for Murder is a 1959 British crime film directed by Terry Bishop and starring Keith Andes, Hazel Court and Jean Aubrey.
+Model for Murder is a 1959 British second feature ('B') crime film directed by Terry Bishop and starring Keith Andes, Hazel Court and Jean Aubrey.
+It was written by Bishop and Robert Dunbar from a story by Peter Fraser.

 Plot

 American sailor David Martens, on shore leave in England, visits his brother Jack's grave.
 He meets fashion designer Sally Meadows, who by coincidence works with Jack's ex-fiancée, Diana, a model.

-Successful stylist Kingsley Beauchamp and financial backer Madame Dupont own the company where Sally and Diana are employed.
+Successful stylist Kingsley Beauchamp and financial backer and designer Madame Dupont own the company where Sally and Diana are employed.
 Expensive borrowed diamonds are to be worn by Diana when she models a new dress, but Beauchamp hires two men, Costard and Podd, to break into the safe after hours and steal the gems.

-Diana stumbles on the robbery, and Costard kills her with a knife and knocks David unconscious.
-Beauchamp decides to frame David for the theft by placing the murder weapon in his pocket and crashing a car with David inside, having reported it stolen.
+Diana stumbles on the robbery, and Costard kills her with a knife.
+David is passing the studio and sees Diane collapse into the window with a knife in her back.
+He breaks in to help her, but Costard knocks him unconscious and is about to kill him, but Beauchamp decides to frame David for the theft by placing the murder weapon in his pocket and crashing a car with David inside, having reported it stolen.

-While the police make David a prime suspect, Beauchamp and Costard dispose of Diana's body and the diamonds.
-When David starts to suspect them they decide to murder him using gas, but Sally saves him.
+While the police make David a prime suspect, Beauchamp and Costard dispose of Diana's body and hide the diamonds.
+When David starts to suspect them, they decide to murder him using gas, but Sally saves him.
+She, her model sister Annabelle and Annabelle's photographer boyfriend George help David evade the police whilst he investigates.

 Diana's body is found in a river.
-David goes to Costard's home and discovers the missing dress worn by Diana.
-He knows that Beauchamp is about to fly to Amsterdam, so he hurries to the airport.
+David goes to Costard's home and discovers the missing dress worn by Diana; Costard had instructed her to burn it but she couldn't resist trying it on.
+The dress ties Costard to the murder.
+The police arrived and David, knowing that Beauchamp is about to fly to Amsterdam, hurries to the airport.
 Costard is there, being double-crossed while Podd smuggles the jewels on Beauchamp's behalf.
 The police arrive in time to arrest all three.